-Use Raster $\rightarrow$ Projections $\rightarrow$ Warp (Reproject) to open the Warp (Reproject) form (Figure 55).
-Select the merged grid as the Input file from the pull-down menu.
-Click Select next to Output file, navigate if necessary to the map folder, and type in a suitable name, perhaps ending in dem\utm to remind you what it is.
+Use $Raster \rightarrow Projections \rightarrow Warp$ (Reproject) to open the Warp (Reproject) form (Figure 54).
+Select the merged grid as the Input layer from the pull-down menu.
+Click Save to file under Reprojected and choose suitable name, perhaps ending in dem\utm to remind you what it is.